TheNoobInventor/akabot/README.md

 # Akabot

-A 6 degree of freedom (DOF) robot arm, ***Akabot***, is controlled using the ROS2 robotic manipulation platform, MoveIt 2.
+Akabot, a 6 degree of freedom (DOF) robot arm, is controlled using the ROS2 robotic manipulation platform, MoveIt 2.
 The ROS2 Humble version of MoveIt 2 is used, which runs in a Docker container on an Nvidia Jetson Nano board.
 The robot arm is equipped with an Intel Realsense D415 depth camera used to detect ArUco markers on objects to be picked up.

 <p align="center">
   <img title='Front view upright' src=docs/images/front_view_upright.jpg width="400">